ChimekKoo/odmozdzacze/README.md

 ## General info
 Odmozdzacze is a polish service dedicated for reporting brain-wasting apps, games, cartoons, etc.
-More info on the main page `templates/index.html` in the code (in polish).
+More info on the main page `templates/index.html` (unfortunetely in polish).

 ## Technologies
 - Python 3.8
 - Flask 1.1.2
 - MongoDB and PyMongo 3.11
-the rest of depensencies in `requirements.txt`
+- the rest of the dependencies in `requirements.txt`.

 ## Setup
 **On Ubuntu linux:**